-Set password requirements with authentication policies
+Set password requirements in authentication policies

-To set password requirements in an authentication policy:
+To set password requirements in Authentication policies:

 Navigate to Authentication Policies at admin.atlassian.com.

 Select Edit for the policy you want to modify.